The 5 Best Home Remedies for Dry & Itchy Scalp

 1. Raw Organic Honey

-In A peer-reviewed study, published in the European Journal of Medical Journal, the researchers studied the use of crude honey applied topically to 30 patients with chronic seborrheic dermatitis of the scalp, face, and front of the chest.
+In a peer-reviewed study, published in the European Journal of Medical Research, the researchers studied the use of crude honey applied topically to 30 patients with chronic seborrheic dermatitis of the scalp, face, and front of the chest.

 The patients were instructed to apply diluted crude honey (90% honey diluted in warm water) every other day with gentle rubbing for 2-3 minutes.